ArfieCat/cpsc-chess/README.md

 ## Additional actions

-- The history panel updates automatically and displays only the current player's moves in a PGN-like format.
+- The history panel automatically displays the current player's moves in a PGN-like format.
 - View the entire list or copy it to the clipboard by clicking the last button in the toolbar.
 - Send a message to the other player by typing into the chat panel.
 - Turn on sound for the best gameplay experience.